You ask a lot of questions, so here is an FAQ page just for you.

 What is Content Marketing?

 In layman’s terms, it is simply the use of content to drive SEO.
 Google has prioritized fresh content for their search tools.
 Therefore, the more fresh content you provide across all of your online presences, the more likely you are to get picked up and placed on initial page results of consumer searches.
 That’s QUALITY content, sir and ma’am, not just any content.
 Yes, Google can tell the difference – mostly.
-And yes, keywords are still important – but used within the context of your content, not buried in the background of your pages.
+And yes, keywords are always important – but used within the context of your content, not buried in the background of your pages.

 I don’t understand Social Media since I’m not on it.
 Why can’t I just continue using Traditional Marketing?